Maison de Cinq California Home Tour

 To share a little bit about myself, I’m an interior decorator and home design blogger over at Maison de Cinq.
 I primarily talk about home decor and design, but I also touch on fashion, entertaining, and tablescapes.
 Whether it’s redecorating a room, cooking a delicious meal for friends and family, or setting a beautiful table, these are all a part of making a house a home.
 This is what is at the core of Maison de Cinq: inspiring you to make your home, and your life, more beautiful for you and your family.

 We’ve lived in our house in Southern California for about 17 years, and I would say we’ve been working on it most of that time!
 We changed a lot of it when we first moved in; adding moldings, new doors, wood windows, removing acoustic ceilings, and redoing the master bathroom.
+We all know in traditional builds there is no substitute for wooden windows so that was the first thing we did!
 However, the kitchen wasn’t truly redone at the time.
 To save money, we simply painted the existing cabinets, re-tiled the counters, and replaced the old appliances with inexpensive ones.
 So a couple of years ago, when that kitchen was now 15 years into a “refresh” that was only supposed to be temporary, we knew it was time to do a full overhaul.
 This time we gutted the entire space, and got a chance to truly make it our own.

 One of the first things we did was to replace all the windows and sliders with wood windows and French doors.
 It made such a difference!
 We also added new custom cabinets, white marble countertops and a mix of subway tile and bead board for the backsplash.